louiswhisenant/pokedex/README.md

 ### `npm start`

 Runs the app in the development mode.\
-The application should automatically run on [http://localhost:3000](http://localhost:3000) onyour default browser.
+The application should automatically run on [http://localhost:3000](http://localhost:3000) on your default browser.

 The page will reload if you save edits.\
 You will also see any lint errors in the console.